 These chocolate grape truffles will definitely make a speculator finish to any dinner party and great for serving at your wine tastings.
 I was surprised how easy and fast it was to make this recipe.
+These are so simple to make for guests – and you make them ahead of time.
 They were a big hit at a recent wine tasting.
 Give them a try!

-Chocolate-Covered Grape Truffles
+Chocolate Grape Truffles Recipe:

 1 1/2 pounds cold firm seedless grapes (red or green), stems removed

 6 ounces (60 to 70%) chocolate*

 3 tablespoons unsweetened cocoa powder

 * Use a good-quality chocolate.
 The taste and quality of these truffles are dependent on the quality of chocolate you start with.

 Line a large baking sheet with a silicone mat or parchment paper.

 Wash and thoroughly dry the grapes well with paper towels; place in a bowl large enough to toss them easily; refrigerate until well chilled before coating with chocolate.

 Cut chocolate into small pieces for easier melting.